Do you work hard all day, but your poor time management stops you from ever getting caught up on your to-do list?

 You need an appropriate mental transition between tasks so that your mind has the chance for closure on the previous activity and can get prepared for the next one.

 This is where buffer time , or the extra “padding” you should put into your schedule between tasks, comes in handy.
+In addition to letting you recharge, taking a short break can help keep your stress levels down.
 Forbes contributor John Rampton swears by 25-minute buffer blocks.

 Including time for breaks in your schedule serves another purpose: it can act as contingency planning by making space for unexpected events in your day.
 If you end up running late on a task due to an unforeseen interruption, it’s no big deal—because you’ve built in extra padding thanks to your buffer time.